Pedro Henrique (footballer, born December 1992)

-Pedro Henrique Pereira da Silva (born 18 December 1992), known as Pedro Henrique or Pedrão, is a Brazilian professional footballer who plays as a centre-back for Atlético Goianiense.
+Pedro Henrique Pereira da Silva (born 18 December 1992), known as Pedro Henrique or Pedrão, is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Early career

 Pedro began his career in 2010 with Goiás.
 He was loaned to Trindade and twice to Aparecidense in the following years.
 With the departure of regulars from the squad, Pedrão was made a regular.

 He was part of a Goiás defence which conceded just 40 goals in the 2014 Campeonato Brasileiro Série A season, less than numerous teams above them, including third-placed Internacional.
 He scored one goal in the season.

 Vitória de Guimarães

 He signed for Portuguese team Vitória de Guimarães in 2015 and has become a leader at the back, making over 100 appearances for the club.

 Lion City Sailors

 On 24 January 2022, Pedro came to Singapore to join the Lion City Sailors.
 In his first match for the club against Albirex Niigata (S), he won the 2022 Singapore Community Shield on 19 February 2022.

 On 18 April 2022 during the 2022 AFC Champions League group stage match, he scored his first goal for the club in the famous 3-0 victory against Korean club, Daegu FC in which he scored a header from Shahdan Sulaiman crosses.
 A few days later, on 24 April, he scored another header goal against China club, Shandong Taishan.
 During the league match against Tampines Rovers on 9 October 2022, he suffered an ACL injury that ruled him out from the season and into 2023.
 In his first season, He gathered 4 goals and 1 assists in 28 appearances.

 On 26 July 2023, Pedro returns to the starting line up after 9 Months out due to injury to face Tottenham Hotspurs in a friendly match at the Singapore National Stadium.
 On 15 December 2023, Lion City Sailors announced that Pedro will leave the club at the end of the 2023 season.